 1. When is it a crime to disobey a police officer?

-A district attorney must prove the following to successfully convict a defendant under this statute:
+A district attorney must prove the following to convict you under this statute successfully:

-- the defendant willfully refused or failed to comply with a lawful order, signal, or direction of a law enforcement officer, and
+- you willfully refused or failed to comply with a law enforcement officer’s lawful order, signal, or direction, and

-- the officer was in his/her distinctive uniform and was performing his/her duties at the time of the order.1
+- the officer was in their distinctive uniform and performing their duties at the time of the order.1

-It is also a traffic violation under this statute for a person to refuse to comply with a lawful out-of-service order issued by a member of the California Highway Patrol or by an authorized law enforcement agency.2
+It is also a traffic violation under this statute for you to refuse to comply with a lawful out-of-service order issued by a member of the California Highway Patrol or by an authorized law enforcement agency.2

-Law enforcement officers issue an out-of-service order if a person’s vehicle is considered unsafe to operate or is not properly equipped.
+Law enforcement officers issue an out-of-service order if your vehicle is considered unsafe to operate or is not properly equipped.

 2. Are there legal defenses to VC 2800 charges?

-Defendants have the right to contest charges under this statute with a legal defense.
-Note that a successful defense must convince a judge or jury that there is a reasonable doubt that the accused committed a crime.
+You have the right to contest charges under this statute with a legal defense.
+Note that a successful defense must convince a judge or jury that there is a reasonable doubt that you committed a crime.

-Three common defenses to VC 2800 charges include defendants showing that:
+Three common defenses to VC 2800 charges include you showing that:

-- the peace officer was not performing his/her duties.
+- the peace officer was not performing their duties.

 2.1 No willful act

 Disobeying an officer is a specific intent crime.
-This means a defendant must have acted willfully to be found guilty under this law.
-A defense, then, is for an accused to show that he/she did not act with a willful purpose.
-For example, a person does not willfully disobey an order if he/she failed to hear it or was confused as to its direction.
+This means you must have acted willfully to be found guilty under this law.
+A defense, then, is for you to show that you did not act with a willful purpose.
+For example, you do not willfully disobey an order if you failed to hear it or were confused by the direction.

-Recall that an accused is only guilty under this code section if the officer that issued an order was:
+Recall that you are only guilty under this code section if the officer that issued an order was:

 - in uniform, and

-Therefore, it is always a defense for defendants to show that the officer who issued an order did not do so in the course of his/her job (for example, an officer gave an order while the officer was off duty).
+Therefore, it is always a defense for you to show that the officer who issued an order did not do so in the course of their job (for example, an officer gave an order while the officer was off duty).

 2.3 Necessity

-Under a necessity defense, a defendant essentially tries to avoid guilt by showing that he/she had a sufficiently good reason to commit the crime.
-In the context of a disobeying an order charge, an accused could attempt to show that he committed the crime since he/she had no other choice (for example, because of an emergency).
+Under a necessity defense, you essentially try to avoid guilt by showing that you had a sufficiently good reason to commit the crime.
+In the context of a “disobeying an order charge”, you could attempt to show that you committed the crime since you had no other choice (for example, because of an emergency).

 3. What are the penalties?